thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/install/helm/gcp/validate-http.md

 ```
 {: .copy-code}

 The Certificate will be eventually provisioned if you have configured domain records properly.
 Use `<your-domain-name>` to connect to the cluster.

-{% include templates/mqtt-broker/login.md %}